 1. Rathmullan House, Co.
 Donegal

-Rathmullan House is set in idyllic wooded grounds overlooking Lough Swilly in Co Donegal and just a few steps from a two-mile long golden beach, the luxury hotel and restaurant is the perfect place to unwind and enjoy the good things in life.
+Rathmullan House is set in idyllic wooded grounds overlooking Lough Swilly in Co Donegal and just a few steps from a two-mile-long golden beach, the luxury hotel and restaurant is the perfect place to unwind and enjoy the good things in life.
 Rathmullan House is renowned for award-winning food which is locally sourced and expertly cooked.
-Inside has a comfortable and informal country house style with rooms to suit everyone, from romantic garden rooms with freestanding bath tubs to large garret rooms for families.
+Inside has a comfortable and informal country house style with rooms to suit everyone, from romantic garden rooms with freestanding bathtubs to large garret rooms for families.

 2. Belleek Castle, Co.
 Mayo

 Built on an Abbey dating from mediaeval times, this 1820’s neo-gothic Castle is informal, cosy, warm and friendly.
 Enter the Castle and be welcomed in the original Great Hall, an open fire with the sweet smell of burning turf to warm your steps back through half a millennium.
-All rooms are individually furnished with antiquities, some of which have beautiful four poster beds and offer a period experience to residents.
+All rooms are individually furnished with antiquities, some of which have beautiful four-poster beds and offer a period-experience to residents.
 Enjoy a contemporary dinner, in the unique eclectic dining room.

 3. Enniscoe House, Co.
 Mayo

 Enniscoe House is listed as a Heritage House of Ireland and has passed to the present through twelve generations of the family to the present owner, Susan Kellett.
-The family portraits, antique furniture, open fires, good food and wine, and a warm welcome, all contribute to the pleasant and relaxed atmosphere.
+The family portraits, antique furniture, open fires, good food and wine, and a warm welcome, all contribute to a pleasant and relaxed atmosphere.
 Enniscoe House is situated on the shores of Lough Conn, with attractive views of the lake across the parkland.
 The old walled garden has been restored, and another garden produces organically grown vegetables.

 4. Ice House, Co.
 Mayo

 At the Ice House Hotel in Ballina, you’re greeted with a wonderful fusion of old and new.
-Luxurious bedrooms and suites, all with panoramic river views, marry the beauty of the original eighteenth century building with rich contemporary styling.
+Luxurious bedrooms and suites, all with panoramic river views, marry the beauty of the original eighteenth-century building with rich contemporary styling.
 This eclectic mix perfectly frames the amazing views that stretch across the River Moy to the woodlands beyond.
 Relax and unwind in Chill Spa, a VOYA exclusive spa, with 5 luxurious treatment rooms, a spa thermal suite and an outdoor spa garden featuring riverside hot tubs and a cedar barrel sauna.

 6. Clare Island Lighthouse, Co.
 Mayo